amirghedira/amir-platform-api/readme.md

  As a back end, this rest API(MongoDB, Express, NodeJS), is managing HTTP requests coming from the front end and serving the data from Mongo database.
 Requests are sent to the backend in different routes and each route contains a specific handler.
 I have used 4 main routes, which are /user, /project, /banned, /topic.
-Each of these routes is configures thought different routes you can download the project and check each route.
+Each of these routes is holding different nested routes.

 # Launch the project